 If you like fruity desserts, check out these family favourites:

-- My zesty lemon drizzle muffins are always a winner (vegan)
+- My zesty lemon drizzle muffins are always a winner (Vegan)

-- Make my easy no bake mini blueberry cheesecakes (vegan)
+- Make my easy no-bake mini blueberry cheesecakes (Vegan)

 Rustic Vegan Almond Blueberry Cake